 The Euro is the official currency of Kosovo.
 The Serbian Dinar (RSD) may occasionally be accepted in the Serb-majority area of northern Kosovo.

 Kosovo's economy is largely cash-based.
 Cash payment is usually required, especially in small establishments.
 Credit cards are accepted in some hotels, shops and restaurants.

 Banks with international ties and automated teller machines (ATMs) are becoming more common, but are not yet widespread in Kosovo.

 Safety and security

 The Kosovo Police Force, together with the Kosovo Force (KFOR), a North Atlantic Treaty Organisation (NATO)-led international force, are responsible for maintaining security in Kosovo.

 the United Nations Interim Administration Mission in Kosovo and the Kosovo Force for the latest security information.
 Security information is also broadcast on Radio

 Civil unrest and political tension

 The security situation in Kosovo is generally calm but there are frequent anti-government protests that can turn violent.
 Most protests are in Pristina and Gjakova.
-Demonstations occur frequently, often without prior notice.
+Demonstrations occur frequently, often without prior notice.

 The independence of Kosovo (declared in 2008) is a key issue in tensions and conflict between ethnic Serbs and Kosovo Albanians, particularly in the north.
 Serbia does not recognise Kosovo's statehood and still considers Kosovo to be part of Serbia.
 Many ethnic Serbs in Kosovo agree with the Government of Serbia's position.

 In recent years, violent, armed inter-ethnic conflict has erupted mainly in certain towns in northern Kosovo, including the northern part of the city of Mitrovica.
 There have also been incidents along Kosovo's southern border with the former Yugoslav Republic of Macedonia.

 Unofficial roadblocks are sometimes erected at short notice.

 On certain occasions, such as holidays, sporting events or major elections, Kosovans have a tradition of discharging firearms into the air and/or releasing fireworks, which can result in accidental injury.

-- Reconsider travel to the northern part of the city of Mitrovica and to the northern municipalities of Leposavic, Zubin Potok and Zvečan due to the unpredictable security situation.
+Reconsider your beed to travel to the northern part of the city of Mitrovica and to the northern municipalities of Leposavic, Zubin Potok and Zvečan due to the unpredictable security situation.